MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 The Greek word is _kosmos_ - Humanity as a whole
 If the word was ethnē this would mean only specific communities and groups.

-But because it is the word _kosmos_ both of these texts mean God so loved humanity
+But because it is the word _kosmos_ both of these texts mean God so loved humanity as a whole and this is why we shoulld Go into all of humanity as a whole and preach the gospel.

 some might say, but oh I'm scared, I'm fearful, what if something happens, what if my friends reject me, what if, what if.